 The next step is to build diabetes services to help the Ministry of Health fix the problems you have identified.
 If the problem is training, do training – if the problem is HbA1c equipment or something else, find out what can help.

 It’s very important to have a strong partnership with the MOH.
-Partnership for me is not just signing an MOU – everybody can do this.
+Partnership for me is not just signing a Memorandum of Understanding (MOU) – everybody can do this.
 Strong partnership is the capacity for dialogue around real problems – openly discussing what the MOH can and can’t do - and means collaborating day after day, fixing problems together, seeing who can do what.

-• The project successfully completed in April.
+• The project was successfully completed in April.
 What now?

 We built the foundation with the first project, and now we must train more people, provide more care for patients, introduce new types of activities and open more consultations.
 We must start to register patients, and also expand our focus to include type 1, gestational care, diabetic foot and more.
 It also will integrate care of diabetes and HIV and TB, using a model from Mali and Burkina Faso.